ArtiyPoltavchenko/hangman-game/README.md

-【The Hangman】: The Quiz Thriller ໒(⊙ᴗ⊙)७✎▤
+【The Hangman】: The Quiz Thriller (づ ◕‿◕ )づ

 By Valentina, Yasmin & Arsentii

 🔧 Tech Stack & Features